Johnny Briceño: Career

-Briceño was first elected to the Belize House of Representatives from the Orange Walk Central constituency in 1993; in 1994 he successfully ran in the town council elections of Orange Walk Town.
+Briceño was first elected to the Belizean House of Representatives from the Orange Walk Central constituency in 1993; in 1994 he successfully ran in the town council elections of Orange Walk Town.

 In 1994, Briceño was elected Co-Chairman of the People's United Party; in 1996, he was elected Deputy Party Leader.
-When the PUP won the 1998 elections, Briceño was appointed as Deputy Prime Minister and Minister of the Natural Resources and the Environment.
+When the PUP won the 1998 elections, Briceño was appointed Deputy Prime Minister and Minister of the Natural Resources and the Environment.

-In August 2004 he led a group of ministers, known as the G-7 alliance, who made a number of reform demands, including the dismissal of Ralph Fonseca from the Cabinet.
+In August 2004, he led a group of ministers, known as the G-7 alliance, who made a number of reform demands, including the dismissal of Ralph Fonseca from the Cabinet.
 When Prime Minister Said Musa failed to meet these demands, the group resigned; however, Musa subsequently agreed to all of the demands except for the dismissal of Fonseca and the G-7 ministers remained in the Cabinet.
 Briceño also gained an additional portfolio, the Ministry of Finance.
 Briceño was later one of the ministers who opposed Musa's proposal to settle the country's Universal Health Services debt; as a result of this, Musa attempted to demote Briceño from his position as Deputy Prime Minister, but Briceño refused to accept the lesser posts in the Cabinet that he was offered and instead resigned from the Cabinet on 5 June 2007.

 At a national convention of the PUP in July 2007, Briceño was re-elected as one of the party's deputy leaders.
 In the February 2008 general election, in which the PUP was defeated, Briceño was re-elected in his constituency of Orange Walk Central; he was one of only six successful PUP candidates.

 On 30 March 2008, Briceño was elected as the leader of the PUP at a party convention in Belmopan, succeeding Musa.
 He defeated Francis Fonseca, who was considered to be the candidate preferred by the party establishment, receiving 330 votes against 310 for Fonseca.

 Citing unspecified health issues, Briceño abruptly resigned as both PUP and opposition leader in October 2011 without leading the party in a general election.
 He retained his seat in the National Assembly.
 He was succeeded in both leadership positions by Fonseca.

 2015 recording incident

 In March 2015, shortly after the PUP's decisive defeat in municipal elections, a recording was made public of Briceño sharply criticizing the 1998–2008 Musa government.
-In the recording, Briceño accused Musa and Ralph Fonseca of stealing "millions, tens of millions of dollars," and stated, "... had this been another country they would have been in jail right now."
+In the recording, Briceño accused Musa and Ralph Fonseca of stealing "millions, tens of millions of dollars", and stated, "... had this been another country they would have been in jail right now".
 Briceño also claimed he went deeply into debt personally as PUP leader on the party's behalf, and blamed Francis Fonseca for losing the 2012 general election and local elections.
 Briceño claimed the recording was made without his consent and refused to comment on it.
-Francis Fonseca characterized the incident as an "internal party matter."
+Francis Fonseca characterized the incident as an "internal party matter".